Quick Links to Info on Page

 When you have an appliance that’s as fun & easy to use as the instant pot, it’s easy to slip up on safety.
 Trust us: scalding yourself is an instant buzzkill that you totally can and should avoid.

-- Check the bottom of the inner pot & the heating plate to ensure they are both dry and clean.
+- Check the bottom of the inner pot & the heating plate to ensure they are both dry and clean before turning things on.

 - Make sure the float valve, exhaust valve, and anti-block shield are all free of any food.